lamaam-research/wrf-install/README.md

 cd WRF
 export $WRF_DIR=$PWD
 ```
-As the build is based on gnu, after running the setup, choose options 34 and then 1.
+As the build is based on gnu, after running the setup (choose options 34 and then 1).

 ```
 ./configure